Arnie1x/fixfinder/README.md

 7. After the service is completed, customers can rate the technician and leave a review to provide feedback.

 ## Contributing
 We welcome contributions from the community!
-If you'd like to contribute to FixConnect, please follow our [Contribution Guidelines](CONTRIBUTING.md) for details on how to get started.
+If you'd like to contribute to FixFinder, please follow our [Contribution Guidelines](CONTRIBUTING.md) for details on how to get started.

 ## License
-FixConnect is released under the [MIT License](LICENSE).
+FixFinder is released under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute this project as per the terms of the license.

 ---

-We hope this documentation provides a comprehensive understanding of the FixConnect web application.
+We hope this documentation provides a comprehensive understanding of the FixFinder web application.